abarax/ruby-readability/README.md

 #ruby-readability#
 A ruby based readability.com port

-This was done quite some time ago and is int a 3/4 complete state.
+This was done quite some time ago and is in a 3/4 complete state.

 ##TODO##
 - Update it to the latest version of ruby